s223929/41934---Advanced-BIM-Materials/A4/README.md

 ---

-- Identification of role and role learning level that you are targeting 1,2 or 3. please check the different roles to see the levels. = Analyst
+### Role targeting

+We target the Analyst role...

-- Address your specific focus area and BIM use. = Materials
+Our specific focus area and BIM use in this context is Materials.